-- XELJANZ (tofacitinib) is indicated for the treatment of adult patients with moderately to severely active rheumatoid architritis who have had an inadequate response or intolerance to methotrexate.
-It may be used as monotherapy or in combination with methotrexate or other nonbiologic disease-modifying antirheumatic drugs (DMARDs). - XELJANZ should not be used in combination with biologic DMARDs or with potent immunosuppressants such as azathioprine and cyclosporine.
+- XELJANZ (tofacitinib) is indicated for the treatment of adult patients with moderately to severely active rheumatoid arthritis who have had an inadequate response or intolerance to methotrexate.
+It may be used as monotherapy or in combination with methotrexate or other nonbiologic diseasemodifying antirheumatic drugs (DMARDs). - Limitations of Use: Use of XELJANZ in combination with biologic DMARDs or with potent immunosuppressants such as azathioprine and cyclosporine is not recommended.

-DOSAGE AND ADMINISTRATION 2
+2 DOSAGE AND ADMINISTRATION